masonedmison/pet_feeder/Readme.md

         - Default user/password is admin/ChangeMe!
         - Under 'user logins' click add user
         - Enter user name and secure password
-        - Login to admin page again and delete default user
+        - Login to admin page again with new user and delete original default user
         - Verify time and button services are running
             - Ok for other services to not be working